trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 The remainder of this documented is structured as follows.
 First, there is a discussion of the various `TriBITS Developer and User Roles`_.
-Then a brief discussion of `CMake Language Overivew and Gotchas`_ is provided.
+Then a brief discussion of `CMake Language Overview and Gotchas`_ is provided.

 ToDo: Finish outline of the document.